-Zhang et al. (2008) [29] identified atomic and thermodynamic parameters which could give the likelihood of the formation of solid solution systems, specifically for multicomponent alloys based on the behaviour of its constituent elements.
-The terms include entropy of mixing (ΔS{mix}), atomic size difference (δ), and mixing enthalpy of a solid solution (ΔH{mix}), and can be expressed by their respective equations:
+Zhang et al. (2008) identified atomic and thermodynamic parameters which could give the likelihood of the formation of solid solution systems, specifically for multicomponent alloys.
+They included previous terms such as atomic size difference, mixing enthalpy of a solid solution, and entropy of mixing: